Lethja/Newth/DJGPP/README.md

 ## Setup DJGPP build environment

 The DJGPP build environment needs to be setup before it can be used.

-A script is included to do this.
+### DOS-like

 On a typical DOS installation of DJGPP run the following to enable the build environment.

 > Note: the following steps will need to be repeated each time DOS boots.